vkoves/carpe/CONTRIBUTING.md

 then not being deployed.

 All pull requests have some formatting requirements:
-- **A clear descriptive title** - this should describe the basics of what the pull request does and should not contain issue numbers.
+- **A clear, descriptive title** - this should describe the basics of what the pull request does and should not contain issue numbers.
-- **A thorough, explanatory, description** - this should describe the approach taken to solving the problem, **all** changes made by the pull request, and any anticipated risks for breaking other work.
+- **A thorough, explanatory description** - this should describe the approach taken to solving the problem, **all** changes made by the pull request, and any anticipated risks for breaking other work.
 If the change is primarily visual, you should show GIFs or screenshots of your changes.
 - **Links to relevant issues** - all issues being resolved by the pull request should be linked in the